How Development and Marketing Teams Can Work Together Better

 First of all, hackathons expose members of both teams to people they may not be used to working with.
 This can have a very positive impact on the day-to-day collaboration between your teams.
 Project teams where 20-40% of members already know each other are far more successful at collaborating.

-Also, hackathons that involve marketing are a chance to clearly showcase how mutually dependent each team’s work is to the success of the product.
+Also, hackathons that involve marketing are a chance to clearly showcase how mutually dependent each team’s work is toward the success of the product.
 While developers are in the weeds coding the tool, marketers can jumpstart their strategy, building out collateral or brand personas on the fly.
 Then as the product comes to life, marketers can provide support on product testing while developers feed screenshots and videos over to marketing.
 This kind of symbiotic relationship won’t just lead to a better hackathon, it’ll lead to better collaboration between these two teams in the long term.

 There’s no denying the differences between marketing and development teams.
 They have different skills, different tendencies, and usually live in different tools.
 But, at the end of the day, it’s those differences that make both teams essential to the success of your company.
 And only when they’re working collaboratively can you hope to achieve that success.